defne04/DSA210-PROJECT/README.md

 - Develop a **heatmap** to visualize correlations between unforced errors, match duration, and surface type.

 ---

-## **Conclusion**
+## **Research Questions**
-By the end of this project, I aim to address the following questions:
+This project seeks to explore the following research questions:

-1. How does surface type influence match duration and player mistakes (e.g., double faults, unforced errors)?
+1. **How does surface type influence match duration and player mistakes (e.g., double faults, unforced errors)?**
-2. Are mistakes(e.g., double faults, unforced errors) more prevalent on specific surfaces like clay or grass compared to hard courts?
+2. **Are mistakes (e.g., double faults, unforced errors) more prevalent on specific surfaces like clay or grass compared to hard courts?**
-3. How does surface type impact the effectiveness of serves, measured by first serve percentage, second serve percentage, and aces?
+3. **How does surface type impact the effectiveness of serves, measured by first serve percentage, second serve percentage, and aces?**
-4. Do players with higher return percentages perform better on slower surfaces like clay compared to faster surfaces like grass and hard courts?
+4. **Do players with higher return percentages perform better on slower surfaces like clay compared to faster surfaces like grass and hard courts?**
-5. Which features (e.g., first serve success, rally length) contribute most to match outcomes on grass versus clay or hard courts?
+5. **Which features (e.g., first serve success, rally length) contribute most to match outcomes on grass versus clay or hard courts?**

 This project showcases the role of data science in analyzing sports performance, providing insights that can guide players and coaches to optimize their strategies based on court conditions.